datopian/portal-data-app-abeelha/src/sea-level-dashboard.md

 ## Decade Comparison

 This bar chart shows the average sea level for each decade.
 Data uses **EPA** for decades 1880-2009 and **CSIRO** for 2010-2019.
 The average is calculated by summing all year values within each decade and dividing by 10.
-All values are in inches.
+All values are in millimeters.

 ```js
 const decadeData = [